Our Garden

 🌱 Basil + parsley in the middle rows

 Basil benefits from a bit of shade once the tomato canopy gets full — and Sam can easily reach in from the south side to pinch leaves for the kitchen.
-Parsley does best in cool weather; it'll fade in peak summer but rebound in fall.
+Parsley does best in cool weather; it'll thrive April-June, fade in peak summer, and rebound in fall.

 🍃 Nasturtium at the edges